xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 Phi_system(m) in [0, 1]
 ```

 Interpretation: an effective estimate of the probability that the system as a whole experiences a systemic crash within `H_pred`.
-A systemic crash is defined at the effective layer as an event where the fraction of failed nodes exceeds a threshold `q_sys` that is fixed as part of `Theta_enc`.
+A systemic crash is defined at the effective layer as an event where the fraction of failed nodes exceeds a threshold `q_sys` that is fixed as part of `Theta_enc` for encoding `e`.

 5. Topology summary